IBM/URET/README.md

 # Universal Robustness Evaluation Toolkit (for Evasion) - URET

-This repository will contain the code for adversarial example generation tools described in:
+This repository contains the code for adversarial example generation tools described in:

 **Universal Robustness Evaluation Toolkit (for Evasion)**